srimanthulachandramouli0-afk/elevate-labs-cybersecurity-internship/README.md

 - SPF: FAIL (Not from Microsoft servers)
 - DKIM: FAIL
 - DMARC: FAIL
-- Screenshot: [If this were phishing, it would show RED FAIL]
+- Screenshot: [If this were phishing, it would show RED FAIL EXAMPLEscreenshot].
 - Conclusion: This is SPOOFED / Phishing.

 This comparison proves how to differentiate Real vs Phishing email using Google Admin Toolbox.